acapet/Intro-to-Numerical-Modelling/README.md

 * [Theory](main.pdf)

-To practice the exercices, get the 'Exercices' directory, and open MusselOWFPractical.Rmd in your favorite editor (I used Rstudio).
+To practice the exercices, get the [Exercices](Exercices) directory, and open MusselOWFPractical.Rmd in your favorite editor (I used Rstudio).

 * [Resolved Exercices](Exercices/MusselOWFPractical_Solutions.md)